 President Barack Obama is the boss-buster in chief when it comes to going after employers who hire undocumented workers, according to U.S. Rep. Debbie Wasserman Schultz, D-Weston.

-Wasserman Schultz said that Obama has cracked down “on employers who are attracting undocumented immigrants and hiring them more than any previous president.”
+“President Obama has the most border patrols and border security deployed at the border of any previous president,” said Wasserman Schultz, in a June 20 interview on MSNBC.
+Obama “has cracked down on employers who are attracting undocumented immigrants and hiring them more than any previous president.”

 In a related fact-check, we gave Wasserman Schultz, who also serves as the Democratic National Committee chair, a Mostly True for her claim about border patrol and security.
 Here, we will explore if Obama holds the record for cracking down on employers who hire undocumented immigrants.

 For some background, we turned to the Migration Policy Institute, a think tank that studies worldwide migration.
 Its 2013 paper about the history of immigration enforcement includes a chapter on workplace enforcement.
 We also found some background in a 2010 investigation from the Orange County Register.

 After multiple efforts, Congress passed the 1986 Immigration Reform and Control Act, which stated that employers couldn’t knowingly hire unauthorized workers.
 Employers must attest that they made a good-faith effort to verify the eligibility of workers by completing an I-9 form.

 The documents are easy to counterfeit, so the federal government developed an online employer verification system in the 1990s under President Bill Clinton, and the use of it soared after 2007.
 That system, now known as E-Verify, is currently voluntary, though some states mandate it for certain employers.
 (The Corker-Hoeven amendment to the Senate immigration bill would make it mandatory.)
 E-Verify spending dramatically increased under President George W. Bush and Obama.